Farmers' markets in Toronto by day of the week

 June Rowlands Park, 3 p.m. until 7 p.m.

-This small market in midtown turns six this year and along with selling fresh produce and prepared food, it features free musical performances and sometimes, even free fitness classes.
+This small market in midtown definitely sells fresh produce and prepared food, but it also features free musical performances, and sometimes even free fitness classes.

-East York Civic Centre, 8 a.m until 2 p.m.
+Park in front of East York Civic Centre, 8 a.m until 2 p.m.

 Those who live and work near the East York Civic Centre can grab a fresh food feast at lunchtime, so move over unhealthy take out!